 Of the ground rents of the land already let, amounting to 20891.
 17s.
-4d. there is already (besides the rent now received for brick earth and gravel, which has been from 6001. to 8001. a year) the annual amount of 976l.
+4d. there is already (befides the rent now received for brick earth and gravel, which has been from 600l. to 800l. a year) the annual amount of 976l.
 4s.
 10d. in a course of actual receipt; and the remaining 11131.
 12s.
 6d. will commence, according to the usual allowances on building leases, part of it (2941.
 17s.
-6d.) before the end of the present year, and the rest in the course of the five next years .- To this increase of rental it is no inconfiderable addition, that the obstacles, to the further progrefs of improvement, are now removed: and that the expences, attending the measure, are nearly, if not entirely, defrayed by the rents and profits already received.
+6d.) before the end of the prefent year, and the rest in the course of the five next years .- To this increase of rental it is no inconfiderable addition, that the obstacles, to the further progrefs of improvement, are now removed: and that the expences, attending the measure, are nearly, if not entirely, defrayed by the rents and profits already received.

-Reception of children of foldiers and failors in of foldiers and failors, is a measure not unprecedented in the history of the charity; but, tho the general court exercised a discretion of admitting them even to the age of twelve years, yet, by a resolution of the 1st of July 1761, the committee was restricted from receiving any such child above the age of five years; except, as it was soon after modified, in particular cases, which the committee should think sit to make the subject of a special report.
+Reception of children of foldiers and to the orphan and necessitous children of foldiers and failors in of foldiers and failors, is a measure not unprecedented in the history of the charity; but, tho the general court exercised a discretion of admitting them even to the the age of twelve years, yet, by a resolution of the 1st of July 1761, the committee was restricted from receiving any such child above the age of sive years; except, as it was soon after modified, in particular cases, which the committee should think sit to make the subject of a special report.